skip to main content

 20 feet (hallway)1,547686

-This was an unfair battle from the start, but we wanted to show how doubling the channel width and increasing the modulation rate can really make a difference.
-We typically get around 1,700Mbps on average using a 160 MHz channel width and a Wi-Fi 6 device, so the increase in speed from Wi-Fi 7 and the new 4096-QAM modulation was a pleasant surprise.
+This was an unfair battle from the start, but I wanted to show how doubling the channel width and increasing the modulation rate can really make a difference.
+I typically get around 1,700Mbps on average using a 160 MHz channel width and a Wi-Fi 6 device, so the increase in speed from Wi-Fi 7 and the new 4096-QAM modulation was a pleasant surprise.

 The iPhone 12 Pro Max is built to handle 1,200Mbps max, so you’ll never see higher speeds than that.
-Add in the overhead associated with Wi-Fi and some of the iOS bloat going on behind the scenes, and 860Mbps is the typical average speed we get at close range.
-Still, we were surprised we didn’t see a slight increase in speed, as seen with the Pixel 6.
+Add in the overhead associated with Wi-Fi and some of the iOS bloat going on behind the scenes, and 860Mbps is the typical average speed I get at close range.
+Still, I was surprised I didn’t see a slight increase in speed, as seen with the Pixel 6.

 5 GHz tests: 80 MHz vs. 80 MHz (Wi-Fi 7 vs. Wi-Fi 6)